algorithmicprogrammer/texas-gerrymandering-hb4/README.md

 pip install -r requirements.txt
 ```

-6. Run ETL pipeline.
+6. Run ETL pipeline in MacOS/Linux.
 The datasets are massive and the areal-weighted spatial joins are computationally expensive, so this could take 30+ minutes.
 ```
 python etl_pipeline.py \
   --districts data/raw/PLANC2333/PLANC2333.shp \